No, I am not referring to the discipline, but rather how most organizations manage their Digital Marketing function.

-A few years ago, I wrote that success in social media is when it’s fully integrated in organizations’ business practices and not this nebulous thing called ‘social business’.
-It turns out my post was almost perfectly timed with the burst of the social bubble in mid 2012.
+A few years ago, I wrote that success in social media is when it’s fully integrated into organizations’ business practices and not this nebulous thing called ‘social business’.
+It turns out my post was almost perfectly timed with the burst of the social bubble in mid-2012.
 See Google Trends for ‘social business’, or google ‘social enterprise’.
 When I ran this search in 2012, I got 249 million hits.
 Today it yields 104 million hits.

 From my anecdotal research, most leading companies have by now understood that social media is an integral part of their overall digital marketing strategy and have integrated these skills and resources under some sort of a digital marketing function.
 The same is however not true for digital marketing.

 Isn’t it time we now finally take the next step and finally disband our ‘Digital Marketing’ teams?

 Let me explain…First ask yourselves this question: What is the purpose of Marketing in your organization?

 Marketing’s sole purpose should be to facilitate the customer journey and reach them at the moments that most influence their decisions.

 I paraphrased the definition from this McKinsey article on the customer journey.